MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/analyze-data-in-adls-gen2.md

     ![Screenshot of the Fields pane in Power BI, with Query1 now displaying Column1 through Column8.](media/data-lake-storage/new-fields.png)

-9. Now you can create a pie chart to represent the drivers in each city for a given country.
+9. Now you can create a pie chart to represent the drivers in each city for a given country/region.
 To do so, make the following selections.

     From the **Visualizations** tab, select the symbol for a pie chart.

     ![Screenshot of the Visualizations pane, with the pie chart symbol emphasized.](media/data-lake-storage/visualizations.png)

-    In this example, the columns you're going to use are Column 4 (name of the city) and Column 7 (name of the country).
+    In this example, the columns you're going to use are Column 4 (name of the city) and Column 7 (name of the country/region).
 Drag these columns from the **Fields** tab to the **Visualizations** tab as shown below.

     ![Screenshot with Column4 dragged and dropped in Details and Column7 dragged and dropped in Values in the Visualization pane, and Column7 also dragged and dropped into Filters on this page in the Filters pane.](media/data-lake-storage/visualizations-drag-fields.png)